-A naga king who had been born on this island saw the religious man was in trouble and transformed his body into a magnificent boat with planks of gold, ropes of silver, and masts of sapphire.
-The Bodhisatta was the pilot and he invited the lay follower on board, but said the barber could not come because he was not religious.
-But the devout man was intent on looking after his companion and he bestowed all the merit he had made, the virtues he had practiced, and the powers he had developed to the gracious barber.
-The Bodhisatta then accepted the barber on board and he sailed them on the rest of their journey.
-On arrival, the Bodhisatta gave them each a bundle of valuables and, floating in mid-air, told them to remember the lesson of their shipwreck: always keep company with wise and good people.
+A naga king who had been born on the island saw the religious man was in trouble and transformed his body into a magnificent ship with planks of gold, ropes of silver, and masts of sapphire.
+The Bodhisatta was the pilot, and he invited the religious man on board, but said the barber could not come because he was a heathen.
+But the religious man was intent on looking after his companion and he bestowed all the merit he had earned from his generosity, virtue, and mental powers to the gracious barber.
+The Bodhisatta then accepted the barber on board, and he took them on the rest of their journey.
+On arrival, the Bodhisatta gave them each a bundle of valuables and told them to remember the lesson of their shipwreck: always keep company with wise and good people.

 In the Lifetime of the Buddha

-A devout lay follower of the Buddha on his way to visit him walked up to the river bank where he planned to board a ferry to the other shore.
-But all the ferrymen were away at that moment and the man’s mind was so absorbed with delightful thoughts of the Buddha that, since he did not see a boat, he just kept walking right into the river.
-His feet did not sink below the water and he was halfway across when he finally noticed what he had done.
+On his way to visit the Buddha, one of his devout lay followers walked up to the riverbank, where he planned to board a ferry to the other shore.
+But all the ferry pilots were away at that moment, and the man’s mind was so absorbed with delightful thoughts of the Buddha that, since he did not see a boat, he just kept walking right into the river.
+His feet did not sink below the water, and he was halfway across when he finally noticed what he had done.
 Distracted from his thoughts, he began to sink; but he focused his mind again on the Buddha and got across.

 The naga king was an earlier birth of Sariputta, one of the Buddha’s top disciples.